Ziracuaretiro: Political entity

-Geography and environment
+Geography

 It has an average altitude of 1,380 meters above the sea level and it also has a tropical climate in summer and the temperature ranges between 8.0 and 37.0 Celsius degrees.

 The ecosystem is dominated by mixed forest with species such as pine and oak, and tropical deciduous forest, with species such as cedar, ceiba, and lysiloma acapulcensis.
 Typical fauna includes deer, rabbit, fox, squirrel, crow, guacamaya, badger, coyote, sparrow and peckerwood.

 History

 Ziracuaretiro means: "the place where the warmth ends and the cold starts".
 It was settled years before the arrival of the Spanish people, because of the nature and for the ease to plant fruits.
 Don Vasco de Quiroga planted 5 different species of bananas which were taken from the island of Santo Domingo.

 The current municipality was formed in 1922.